DanielleBopda/DanielleBopda.github.io/contact.md

 - **GitHub:** [github.com/DanielleBopda](https://github.com/DanielleBopda)
 - **Email:** [daniellebopda@gmail.com](mailto:daniellebopda@gmail.com) *(please update with your preferred address)*

-If you're hiring for **Data Scientist / Business Analytics / ML** roles or working on projects in **healthcare, cybersecurity, fintech, or social good**, I'd love to hear from you.
+If you're hiring for **Data Scientist / Business Analytics / ML / AI** roles or working on projects in **healthcare, cybersecurity, fintech, or social good**, I'd love to hear from you.